Structural optimization problem

 Published:

-As part of my personal goal to improve my writing skill, I will be posting several notes (or documentation) I used in learning some tools or concepts I utilize in my current research.
+As part of my personal goal to improve my writing skills, I will be posting several notes (or documentation) I use in learning some tools or concepts I utilize in my current research.
 These topics will be mostly about structural reliability, optimization and disaster risk.
-Along the way, I will be able to deepen my understanding on the fundamental principles and at the same time it will be good exercise to articulate ideas in a clear and concise manner.
+Along the way, I will be able to deepen my understanding on the fundamental principles and at the same time practice to articulate ideas in a clear and concise manner.

 For this post, my topic will be on structural optimization.